 The entire lineup of Kaiyo Japanese Whisky is aged in Mizunara Oak casks and aged at sea.
-This gives each expression a rich wood & marine flavor profile.
+This gives each expression a rich wood and marine flavor profile, and a great start to some great whisky lineup!

 Asian whisky brands are becoming increasingly popular, Nikka whisky and Kavalan whiskey being two examples.
 Hence, new brands are looking for ways to stand out in the crowd.

-For Kaiyo whisky, that means aging their entire lineup in Mizunara Oak casks.
-These are expensive casks to produce, since the tree has to be at least 200 years old has not curved in shape.
+For Kaiyo whisky, that means aging their entire lineup in Japanese Mizunara oak casks.
+Working with Mizunara oak trees make these casks to produce since the tree has to be at least 200 years old and has not curved in shape (as they tend to do).

-There are other hindrances as well, but the benefit are that this type of cask imparts a strong sweet and spicy woodiness to the whisky.
+There are other hindrances as well, but the benefit are that Mizunara oak casks imparts a strong sweet and spicy woodiness to the whisky.
 When allowed to age, the strong wood influence is mellowed somewhat, imparting its luxurious quality to the whisky.

 Aging whisky at sea

-Another element to Kaiyo Japanese whisky is that it's taken aboard ships to age at sea for about three months.
+Kaiyo Japanese whisky is taken aboard ships to age at sea for about three months.
 The jostling from the waves, along with air pressure and temperature variations, insure that each drop of whisky comes into contact with the Mizunara Oak.

 You can believe that this Japanese whisky lineup shines, as all the positive awards and ratings they've received will attest.